R Environments

 Step 2: Set Up on Your SURF Research Cloud Workspace

-Open a project and upload the renv.lock file to your SURF Research Cloud workspace.
+For a different project, upload the renv.lock file to your SURF Research Cloud workspace.

 install.packages("renv") # Install renv on the workspace